SwissDataScienceCenter/renku-data-services/DEVELOPING.md

 * `components` contain all the application code, divided into modules based on entity types
 * `bases` contains the glue code to bring the different components together into a single unit/api.
 The entrypoint of applications is usually a `main.py` in one of the bases
-* `projects` contains the Dockerfiles and pyproject.toml's for each deployed service
+* `projects` contains the Dockerfiles and pyproject.toml for each deployed service

 #### Bases/Projects
 There are three independent services/deployments (projects/bases):